adphuong/SimpleWordle/README.md

 I didn't face too many challenges with this app.
 The only thing I struggled with, initially, was working with the ConstraintLayout - specifically trying to figure out how to align the TextView items.
-However, the resources provided for Lab 1 really helped solidfy my understanding and solved the issue I was having.
+However, the resources provided for Lab 1 really helped solidfy my understanding, and I was able to solve the issue I was having.

 ## License